oktadev/okta-blog/_source/_posts/2021-10-29-k8s-to-the-cloud-aws.md

 ### Creating Kubernetes resources

 At this point, you have an empty Kubernetes cluster running on EKS.
-Let’s proceed to create three resources within the cluster.
+Let's proceed to create three resources within the cluster.

 Using the three steps below, you will create three YAML files within the application directory to store the configurations for the following resources that will be created within the cluster: [Secret](https://kubernetes.io/docs/concepts/configuration/secret/), [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), and [service](https://kubernetes.io/docs/concepts/services-networking/service/)..